AT Internet

 AT Internet is a privately held company that provides web analytics services and consulting for websites, intranet, mobile sites and mobile applications.
 It has provided these services since 1995.
 The company is commonly known (especially in France) by the former name of its flagship product XiTi.
 AT Internet's application, the Analytics Suite, is used on approximately 20,000 websites and mobile applications worldwide.

 History

 The company was founded in 1995 by owner Alain Llorens as a web agency.
 The group's focus shifted to web analytics in 1997.

-In 2011, AT Internet was recognized as a "Strong Performer" in "The Forrester Wave: Web Analytics, Q4 2011" report from Forrester Research Inc.

-In 2014, AT Internet was again featured in the latest edition of Forrester's report, "The Forrester Wave: Web Analytics, Q2 2014" in which it was named one of the 4 top providers of web analytics software worldwide.

 In 2015, AT Internet launched the Analytics Suite, an integrated suite of applications for analytics reporting, dashboard creation, data visualization, data mining, app analytics and data export.

 In 2016, the company raised a total of €4 million in funding for R&D and recruiting from Bpifrance, CIC, COFACE, the European Regional Development Fund, and the Nouvelle-Aquitaine region (after having raised €6.5 million in 2013).

 In 2021, AT Internet was acquired by Piano Software Inc. for an undisclosed amount.